Introducing Fish to Your Aquarium

 Getting Your New Fish into Their New Home Safely

-When you buy your fish from the pet store, they may or may not tell you how to introduce these new friends to their new home.
-There are several steps that you can take to help insure your fish's health.
+When you buy new fish at your local pet store, they may or may not tell you how to introduce your new friends to your fish tank.
+There are several steps that you can take to help insure your new fish's health and make the transition to the new fish tank less stressful for your new fish.
+Fortunately, alleviating - or eliminating - this stress to your new fish when you introduce him to your fish tank is quite simple.

 There really is a reason that I harp on about not letting the pet store's water into your tank.
 The pet store has a lot of fish coming in and going out, and can easily get a disease in the water that is just waiting for a stressed out fish to attack.
 By keeping as little of the store's water from mixing with yours, you minimize the chances of your fish catching one of these diseases.
 The fewer diseases you get in your tank, the less money you spend on medication.